Style Guide to Skull Jewelry: The origin of one accessory piece and its ascent as a fashion trend among many groups and how to rock it.

 Skull outfits, jewelry, and accessories still remain relevant among the followers of these subcultures.
 Metal skull rivets look spectacular on leather wristbands and belts.
 From rockers, skulls migrated to the biker subculture.
 Here, a skull is not associated with death.
 For the “Harley knights”, it is a symbol of fearlessness in the face of danger and a talisman that should frighten evil.
 The image of a skull is often complemented by a halo of flame or wings as a manifestation of love for freedom and speed.

 Ask any child what a skull and bones mean, the answer will simple: pirates!
 Thanks to Robert Louis Stevenson, an author of the Treasure Island, the laughing skull with crossed bones has become a typical symbol of pirates.

 “Jolly Roger”, a pirate’s flag, served to intimidate the enemy.
 It raised just before an attack to instill the horror of imminent death if someone does not obey the will of the sea robbers.

 The enchanting image of Jack Sparrow revived the interest in pirate themes in the 21st century.
 Weddings, parties, and corporate events in the pirate style have become mainstream.
 Metal skull ornament (just like this ring), as well as fabrics and appliqués with the Jolly Roger will become an excellent decoration for a pirate costume.

 Adorn Your Clothes, Shoes and Accessories with Skull Jewelry

 Do not be afraid to decorate your clothes with skulls.
 This is a great way to stand out from the crowd.
-Today you can find all kinds of skull accessories on the Internet: buttons, rivets, fasteners, buckles, clasps, etc. With their help, you can easily turn a standard accessory into an exclusive and captivating item.
+Today you can find all kinds of skull accessories on the Internet: buttons, rivets, fasteners, buckles, clasps, necklaces, etc. GTHIC provides lot of skull necklaces, you can browse them.